Robotics as a service Market: Global Size, Share, Trends, Growth and Forecast 2022-2032

+The Robotics as a service Market was estimated to be worth roughly USD 14.5 billion in 2021 and is expected to reach USD 52.5 billion by 2032, at a CAGR of 6% over the forecast period of 2022 to 2032.
 RaaS (Robotics as a Service) is an artificial intelligence (AI) subset that mixes cloud computing with shared services.
 When compared to traditional robotics systems, businesses are rapidly adopting the Robot as a Service (RaaS) platform because of its flexibility, scalability, and lower cost.
 The RaaS platform can benefit small and medium-sized businesses without requiring a substantial upfront expenditure.
 For example, Honda, a Japanese automaker, established a robot-as-a-service (RaaS) platform to supply SMEs and large businesses with a wide range of robots and cloud-based data services to facilitate communication, robotic collaboration, and data sharing.

 During the projected period, the market is expected to increase due to rising demand for professional robots in a variety of industries.
 This can be linked to the increased need for automated solutions in a variety of professional fields.
 Agricultural robots, for example, are a professional application of RaaS.
 Robotic kitchens, laundry robots, unmanned surface vehicles (USVs), autonomous underwater vehicles (AUVs), remotely operated vehicles (ROVs), inspection robots, and telepresence robots are all examples of inspection robots.